-^{1.} This is a compilation of the Charitable Trusts Act 1962 and includes all amendments effected by the other Acts referred to in the following Table.
+This reprint is a compilation as at 26 August 2011 of the Charitable Trusts Act 1962 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.